hackoregon/data-science-pet-containers/win10pro-wsl-ubuntu-tools/README.md

 ------------

 1. Open an Ubuntu terminal.
-2. Clone this repository via `https` in your Ubuntu home.
-You're just going to read, not commit. ***Please don't push to the repository; `git` on Ubuntu messes with line endings!***
+2. Clone this repository.
+Both `https` and `ssh` now work, and the line endings issues from previous versions have been fixed.
 3.  `cd data-science-pet-containers/win10pro-wsl-ubuntu-tools`.
 Run the script `install-docker-relay.bash`.
 This implements the manual steps in the blog post.
+It also installs the correct version of `docker-compose`; see <https://github.com/hackoregon/data-science-pet-containers/issues/38> for the issue.
 4. Close the terminal when the install finishes.

 Running